-PRIMARY SURVEY SPECIAL CONSIDERATIONS Establish level of responsiveness ► AVPU: A lert, V erbal, P ainful, U nresponsive ▶ Identify signs of airway obstruction and respiratory distress, including: Evaluate airway and 2 Cydnosis 2 intercostal retractions 2 choking protective airway → stridor → absent breath sounds → grunting → apnea or bradypnea → nasal flaring Tellexes → tachypnea ▶ Open airway using jaw-thrust and chin-lift (and/or head tilt if no suspected spinal Secure airway trauma).
+PRIMARY SURVEY SPECIAL CONSIDERATIONS Establish level of responsiveness AVPU: Alert, Verbai, Painful, Unresponsive Evaluate airway and protective airway reflexes → drooling → apnea or bradypnea → nasal flaring → tachypnea Secure airway ▶ Open airway using jaw-thrust and chin-lift (and/or head tilt if no suspected spinal trauma).
 Suction as needed.
-Consider placement of an oral or nasal airway adjunct if the child is unconscious Consider Spinal Motion ► If cervical spine trauma is suspected, see page 139 ► Use chest rise as an indicator of ventilation ► Use pulse oximetry ► CPR as needed (see CPR page 9) Assess need for ► Assess perfusion using the following indicators: ventilatory assistance → quality of pulse → capillary refill → blood pressure Evaluate and support ➤ Perform a head-to-toe assessment, including temperature ➤ Obtain a potiont history Circulation.
-Stop ➤ Obtain a patient history ➤ Do environmental assessment, consider possibility of intentional injury ▶ Porform a head to too assessment, including temporature Continue with ► Obtain a patient history secondary survey ▶ Do environmental assessment, consider possibility of intentional injury ▶ Provide family psychosocial support ► For drugs not on the LBRT see page 68 "Pediatric Drug Chart" ► When starting an IV/IO/saline lock, use chlorhexidine as a skin prep Label insertion site with "PREHOSPITAL IV - DATE and TIME" Determine annronriate ► Pediatric patients are subject to rapid changes in body temperature.
-Steps treatment protocols Section Proteotio Compared to the adult patient, a small amount of fluid, lost from or administered to, a pediatric patient can result in shock or pulmonary edema ▶ Scene time for treatment of pediatric patients should be kept at a minimum.
+Consider placement of an oral or nasal airway adjunct if the child is unconscious ▶ If cervical spine trauma is suspected, see page 140 ▶ Use chest rise as an indicator of ventilation CPR as needed (see CPR page 9) ► Assess perfusion using the following indicators: → heart rate → quality of pulse → capillary refill → blood pressure circulation.
+Stop ▶ Perform a head-to-toe assessment, including temperature ▶ Obtain a patient history ▶ Do environmental assessment, consider possibility of intentional injury Continue with ► Perform a head-to-toe assessment, including temperature Obtain a patient history Determine appropriate treatment protocols ▶ Provide family psychosocial support ▶ For drugs not on the LBRT see page 68 "Pediatric Drug Chart" ▶ When starting an IV/IO/saline lock, use chlorhexidine as a skin prep ▶ Label insertion site with "PREHOSPITAL IV - DATE and TIME" ▶ Pediatric patients are subject to rapid changes in body temperature.
+Steps should be taken to prevent loss of or increase in body temperature ▶ Compared to the adult patient, a small amount of fluid, lost from or administered to, a pediatric patient can result in shock or pulmonary edema ▶ Scene time for treatment of pediatric patients should be kept at a minimum.
 Most treatment should be done en route